ocaml-bench/notes/profiling_notes.md

  ```
  - You will want to have the debugging symbols available for the standard Linux libraries; refer to your distribution for how to do that.

 With that done, you may still have some odd functions appearing.
-This can be because the OCaml compilers (at least before 4.08) don't export the size several assembler functions (particularly `caml_c_call`) into the ELF binary.
-Ideally the OCaml runtime would export the size of in the ELF information, but right now it does not have `.size` directives in the assembler.
+This can be because the OCaml compilers (at least before 4.08) don't export the size of several assembler functions (particularly `caml_c_call`) into the ELF binary.
+Ideally the OCaml runtime would export the size of functions in the ELF information, but right now it does not have `.size` directives in the assembler.

 To fix this, you will need to build a patched valgrind which will let you see them.